“f for flamenco” - an international flamenco festival

 “when i return home”

 In the summer of 2020, Lia was awarded a Canada Council Digital Originals grant to create the short dance film “When I Return Home,” with Iraqi filmmaker Ramzi Maroof and sound designer Justin Gray.
 The film explores the experience of practicing a foreign art form in a foreign land, and then bringing that art home to Canada.
 How does it fit?
-The film will be published here on September 1, 2020, and will also be available on the CBC Digital Originals portal.
+The film is also available on the CBC “Digital Originals” portal.

-FIN DE FIESTA FLAMENCO
+FIN DE FIESTA